rsthn/rose-api/README.md

 # Rose Web Service - Project Skeleton

-This repository contains a sample project to use as skeleton to build web services with Rose and its internal extension Wind.
+This repository contains a sample project to use as skeleton to build web services with Rose to be fully compliant with [Wind](https://github.com/rsthn/rose-core/blob/master/Wind.md).
 Install using composer:

 ```sh
 composer create-project rsthn/rose-webservice <target-directory>